hamlet82/dramatic_theory/dukore_contents.md

 # Dukore's *Dramatic Theory and Criticism* Contents

 _Bernard F. Dukore's extremely useful *Dramatic Theory and Criticism* is now out of print.
 Many of his sources, however, are themselves available freely online in other formats.
-This project begins as an attempt to collect some of Dukore's most essential sources, though without any of the excellent commentary he provides and without selecting excerpts from those sources._
+This project begins as an attempt to collect some of Dukore's most essential sources, though without any of the excellent commentary he provides and selecting only the most general excerpts from those sources related to dramatic art._

 - Ancient Greece and Rome
     - The Republic / Plato